-We interviewed Jim Adams PhD of the Autism/Asperger’s Research Program at Arizona State University about fecal transplants.
+We interviewed Jim Adams PhD of the Autism/Asperger’s Research Program at Arizona State University (ASU) about fecal transplants and the gut microbiome.

 Researchers have known for a while that an unhealthy gut can lead to an unhealthy brain.

 In fact, certain types of infant gut bacteria such as Clostridiales and Bacteroides are associated with higher risk of poorer communication, social and emotional skills, as well as poorer fine motor skills.